-- 10. The essence of our present organisational structure comprises two large central organisations, the UCS and MISD which employ around 120 and 90 staff respectively.
-In addition, the University Library (UL), which includes the Centre for Applied Research in Educational Technologies (CARET), is a significant provider of IT services. - 11.
+- 11. The essence of our present organisational structure comprises two large central organisations, the UCS and MISD which employ around 120 and 90 staff respectively.
+In addition, the University Library (UL), is a significant provider of digital content, and also includes the Centre for Applied Research in Educational Technologies (CARET), a significant centre for innovation in IT for teaching and research. - 12.
 The UCS has a wide range of functions.
 On a University-wide basis it manages the backbone network, up to the points of presence for individual Departments and Institutions; it provides a central e-mail service; it maintains the central identity register, the Raven access control system and the Look-up service.
+It provides security services.
 It also develops and maintains a variety of services that are available to Departments such as web hosting, a content management system, and managed mail domain services.
 It provides desktop services, primarily for students, in the form of the Managed Cluster service and provides advice on computer maintenance to individuals.
 It also provides a video conferencing service and a streaming media web service, and co-ordinates some software purchases.
 It offers advice to Departments who wish to review their IT provision, but does not in general take responsibility for the delivery of services to the desks of individuals.
 The UCS is also the principal provider of IT training within the University, offering a wide range of courses to both staff and students.
+It supports researchers with mathematical and computational methods advice when this may not be available more locally, and supports departmental IT staff with advice in many ways.
 Managerially, the UCS reports to the ISSS.